Joanne Clifton: Strictly Come Dancing

 In 2014, Clifton was confirmed as a professional dancer on the BBC's Strictly Come Dancing.
 She was partnered with the DJ Scott Mills.
 They made it through to week six but were eliminated in the Halloween show.
 On 6 November 2014, Clifton appeared on BBC Radio 1's Innuendo Bingo.
 Clifton remained part of the professional line up for the following series but was not given a partner for the main show.
 She did, however, compete in the Children in Need special with the actor Stephen McGann and went on to win the Christmas Special with the series 9 winner Harry Judd.
 Clifton returned full-time to the main show for the fourteenth series and was paired with the TV presenter Ore Oduba.
-On 17 December they were crowned the winners, giving her her first win of the main series.
+On 17 December, they were crowned the winners, giving her first win of the main series.

 It was announced on 21 June 2017 that Clifton was to leave Strictly Come Dancing as a professional dancer after three years, due to wanting to progress in her musical theatre career.